ncbi/vadr/documentation/advbuild.md

 ```

 The deletions are occuring in the attachment glycoprotein CDS in a
-region that may be familiar - it is close to the duplicate region we
+region that is close to the duplicate region [we observed in our
-observed in iteration 1.
-We attempted to address the `dupregin` alerts
+RefSeq model results](#step4-dupregin).
+We attempted to address those
-in iteration 1 by rebuilding our models with new sequences that
+`dupregin` alerts by rebuilding our models with new sequences that
-*included* the duplicated region, but now it seems that we are observing the sequences
+*included* the duplicated region, but now it seems that we are
-that do not have the duplication failing with a `deletinp`
+observing that sequences that do not have the duplication are failing with
-alert.
-These are a minority of the sequences but still a significant
+a `deletinp` alert.
+These are a minority of the sequences but still a
-number in each model.
+significant number in each model.

 The `deletinp` alert occurs when there is a region in the best
-'blastx' alignment that includes a deletion that is longer than 9
+blastx alignment that includes a deletion that is longer than 9
 amino acids (27 nucleotides).
 Let's take a look at one example of the
 most common deletion span: `5461..5532:+` to the `KY654518` (RSV A)
 model, by randoming selecting one sequence and rerunning
-`v-annotate.pl` on it with the `--keep` option as we did earlier in
+`v-annotate.pl` on it with the `--keep` option as we did earlier:
-iteration 1.

 ```
 # pick a sequence with the deletinp alert: